catppuccin/github-file-explorer-icons/CONTRIBUTING.md

 ### Setup

+> [!IMPORTANT]
-Make sure to clone the repository with `--recurse-submodules` to create the `vscode-icons/` submodule.
-This repository uses the [pnpm](https://pnpm.io/) package manager.
+> Make sure to clone the repository with `--recurse-submodules` to create the `vscode-icons/` submodule, which is necessary for building the extension.

 ```bash
 git clone --recurse-submodules https://github.com/catppuccin/github-file-explorer-icons.git